superfeedr/documentation/sources/contents/misc.md

 <tr>
   <td>include</td>
   <td>required</td>
   <td>Just add as many keywords that you need, separated by a coma.
-Please note that each word will be downcased and stemmed (english stemming only).
+Each of these words needs to have at least 4 characters.
+Please note that each word will be downcased and stemmed (english stemming only for now).
 This means that "HOUSING" will match also "house", and "technologies" will match "technology".
-You need at least one 'include' for any track search, and this tracked keyword needs to be at least 4 characters long.</td>
+You need at least one 'include' for any track search.</td>
 </tr>
 <tr>
   <td>exclude</td>